jzu/bac/README.md

 … for now.

-You shouldn't try to understand the final sed regexps, unless you're into [Malbolge](https://en.wikipedia.org/wiki/Malbolge).
+You shouldn't try to understand the `PARAMS` sed regexps, unless you're into [Malbolge](https://en.wikipedia.org/wiki/Malbolge).
 <br>
 _Some people, when confronted with a problem, think "I know, I'll use regular expressions."
 Now they have two problems._ (J. Zawinski)

-Avalanche Postman Collection is a secondary source for signatures but there's nowhere in the avalanchego repo where you can find prototypes for these methods, so signatures may differ from the documentation - that's life.
-Oh and it needs Perl.
-Sorry.
-Anyway the generated file is included here.